trivigy/rx/README.md

 constructed to resemble the way rxjs 6+ works.
 The purpose of this library is to support identical interface for both [gate](https://github.com/syncaide/gate) and [chiral](https://github.com/syncaide/chiral).
-The RxGo contributors have done an outstanding work and certainly deserve the credit for it.
+The RxGo contributors have done an outstanding work and certainly deserve the credit.